vcse59/C-11_Concepts/README.md

 It is wise to only use std::move on lvalues that we know aren’t going to get used anywhere else in the code, such as if they are local to the function in which a move constructor is being called.

 # constexpr – Generalized constant expressions

+There are two ways to resolve constant.
+Two ways are compile time and run time constant.

+## Run Time Constant : If const variable is assigned with variable which takes input at run time (after program launched).
+## Compile Time Constant : If const variable is assigned with hardcoded value
+## Constexpr keyword is added to assign value to constant variable by evaluating expression or function at compile time.

 # Modification to the definition of plain old data
 # Uniform initialization
 # Range-based for loop